gouthampai/thoughts-and-musings/src/content/posts/deploy-net-10-service-to-container-app.md

 For example, you might have one service to serve up a UI and another one to perform server side processing of data.
 These two services would separately run and scale on their own respective CAs while being associated to the same CAE.
 In an enterprise scenario, you might choose to have your non-prod services associated with one CAE and your production services associated with a different CAE.

 I created my infrastructure using something similar to the terraform code [here](https://github.com/gouthampai/terraform-samples/tree/main/net-10-container-app-sample).
 You just need to copy what's there and provide the respective values in a tfvars file of your choice.
-After that, running `terraform apply -var-file="your-vars.tfvars" should create the needed infrastructure in Azure.
+After that, running `terraform apply -var-file="your-vars.tfvars"` should create the needed infrastructure in Azure.

 :::tip
 To create container apps in Azure, you must have the registration enabled for the `Microsoft.App` resource provider in the Azure subscription.
 You can locate this setting by navigating to your Subscription resource in Azure and clicking on Resource Providers under the Settings drop down tab on the left hand side.
-Then, search for `Microsoft.App` in the "Filter by name" search box and click the necessary prompts to enable the registration.
+Then, search for `Microsoft.App` in the "Filter by name" search box and click "Register" to enable the resource provider.
 :::

 ### Deploying to Azure using Github Actions